-The ADIS16354 uses a temporary, RAM-based memory structure to facilitate the control registers listed in Table 10.
+The ADIS16350 uses a temporary, RAM-based memory structure to facilitate the control registers displayed in Table 10.
 The operational configuration is stored in a flash memory structure that automatically loads into the control registers during the start-up sequence.
 Each nonvolatile register has a corresponding flash memory location for storing the latest configuration contents.
 The contents of each nonvolatile register must be stored to flash manually.

-Note that the contents of these registers are nonvolatile after they are stored to flash.
-The flash update command, available in the COMMAND register, provides this function.
-The ENDURANCE register provides a counter, which allows for reliability management against the flash memory's write cycle specification.
+Note that the contents of the control register are only nonvolatile when they are stored to flash.
+The flash update command, made available in the COMMAND register, provides this function.
+The endurance register provides a counter, which allows for reliability management against the flash memory's write cycle specification.